Artists and repertoire

-Artists and repertoire (colloquially abbreviated to A&R) is the division of a record label or music publishing company that is responsible for talent scouting and overseeing the artistic development of recording artists (singers, instrumentalists, bands, and so on) and songwriters.
+Artists and repertoire (or A&R for short) is the division of a record label or music publishing company that is responsible for scouting, financing, and overseeing the artistic development of recording artists and songwriters.
 It also acts as a liaison between artists and the record label or publishing company.
-Every activity involving artists to the point of album release is generally considered under the purview and responsibility of A&R.

 Responsibilities

 Finding talent

 The A&R division of a record label is responsible for finding new recording artists and bringing those artists to the record company.
 A&R staff may go to hear emerging bands play at nightclubs and festivals to scout for talent.
-Personnel in the A&R division are expected to understand the current tastes of the market and to be able to find artists that will be commercially successful.
-For this reason, A&R people are often young and many are musicians, music journalists or record producers.
+Personnel in the A&R division are expected to understand the current tastes of the market and to be able to find artists who will be commercially successful.

-An A&R executive is authorized to offer a record contract, often in the form of a "deal memo": a short, informal document that establishes a business relationship between the recording artist and the record company.
-The actual contract negotiations will typically be carried out by rival entertainment lawyers hired by the musician's manager and the record company.
+An A&R executive is authorized to offer a record contract, often in the form of a "deal memo" – a short, informal document that establishes a business relationship between the recording artist and the record company.
+The actual contract negotiations will typically be carried out by entertainment lawyers.

 A&R executives rely mostly on the word of mouth of trusted associates, critics and business contacts, rather than on unsolicited demo tapes.
-They also tend to favor the bands that play in the same city as the record label's offices.

 Overseeing the recording process

 The A&R division of a record label oversees the music style and recording process.
 This includes helping the artist to find the right record producer, scheduling time in a recording studio and advising the artist on all aspects of making a high-quality recording.
 They work with the artist to choose the best songs (i.e., repertoire) to record.
 For artists who do not write their own music, the A&R person will assist in finding songs, songwriters and arrangers.
 A&R staff will help find session musicians for the recording.
 A&R executives maintain contact with their counterparts at music publishing companies to get new songs and material from songwriters and producers.

 As the record nears completion, the A&R department works closely with the artist to determine whether the record is acceptable to the record company.
 This process may include suggesting that new songs need to be written, that existing songs need a new arrangement, or that some album tracks need to be re-recorded.
-A key issue is whether the album has a single: a particular track which can be used to market the record.
+A key issue is whether the album has a single – a particular track which can be used to market the record.